 - Soak the item in warm water and special wool cleaner.

-- Work the wool cleaner through the textile and avoid unnecessary stretching.
+- Work the wool cleaner into the textile; avoid rubbing and unnecessary scrunching or stretching.

 - Carefully rinse through the item but do not ring out.